John-Ling/John-Ling/README.md

 Hello
 I'm John.
-I'm a self-taught developer and have been learning for over 4 years.
+I'm a self-taught developer with an current interest in security.
-While most of my work is at the computer, I work with electronics, CAD and 3D printing to add more to my projects.
+Not quite sure what field I want to do yet but I'm working on it.

-I build whatever I want, whenever I want.
+Thanks for coming to my page.
+Hope you find my projects interesting.